diyanah08/project2-brazilian-amazon/README.md

 #### Content
 - The information for the map popups was obtained from [here.](https://www.brazil.org.za/)
 - The dataset for the charts was obtained from [here.](https://www.kaggle.com/gustavomodelli/forest-fires-in-brazil)
-- The information from pages of “Spread of Fire” & “Extend of Damage” was obtained from [here](https://www.bbc.com/news/world-latin-america-49433767), [here](https://news.mongabay.com/2019/08/amazon-rainforest-fires-leave-sao-paulo-in-the-dark/) and [here.](https://rainforests.mongabay.com/deforestation/archive/Brazil.html)
+- The information from pages of "Brazilian Amazon", “Spread of Fire” & “Forest Fire Effects” was obtained from [here](http://www.fao.org/in-action/at-home-in-the-amazon/en/), [here](https://www.sciencedaily.com/releases/2015/08/150824064927.htm), [here](https://www.bbc.com/news/world-latin-america-49433767), [here](https://news.mongabay.com/2019/08/amazon-rainforest-fires-leave-sao-paulo-in-the-dark/) and [here.](https://rainforests.mongabay.com/deforestation/archive/Brazil.html)

 #### Media
 - The photos used in this site were obtained from pexels.com and [here.](https://news.mongabay.com/2019/08/amazon-rainforest-fires-leave-sao-paulo-in-the-dark/)